- United States

 The CLS Program is part of a U.S. government effort to expand dramatically the number of Americans studying and mastering critical need foreign languages.
 Eligible languages include:

-Azerbaijani, Bangla/Bengali, Hindi, Indonesian, Korean, Punjabi, Turkish, and Urdu: Beginning, advanced beginning, intermediate and advanced levels;
+Azerbaijani, Bangla, Hindi, Indonesian, Korean, Punjabi, Swahili, Turkish, and Urdu: Beginning, advanced beginning, intermediate and advanced levels; no prior experience required.

-Chinese, Japanese, and Russian: Intermediate and advanced levels.
+Chinese, Japanese, and Russian: Intermediate and advanced levels; minimum two years experience required.

 Students of diverse disciplines and majors are encouraged to apply.
 Participants are expected to continue their language study beyond the scholarship period, and later apply their critical language skills in their future professional careers.